BaronJensen/termi-ai/renderer/src/components/Chat/hooks/README.md

 # Chat Hooks Documentation

-This directory contains React hooks that manage the chat functionality, session management, and terminal communication for the Cursovable application.
+This directory contains React hooks that manage the chat functionality, session management, and terminal communication for the Termi AI application.

 ## Hook Architecture